Distributed Selection in $O ( \log n )$ Time with $O ( n \log \log n )$ Messages

 \section{General Terminology and Related Facts}

-In this paper, a {\em communication network} ${\cal G}$ means a collection of $n$ processor nodes each two of which are connected, capable of exchanging a message of $\max\lp b, \lg n \rp$ bits at a parallel step.
-We consider a computational problem $P$ whose input is a set of $n$ numeric items of $b$ bits {\em distributed over ${\cal G}$}, $i.e.$, each processor holds an item at time 0.
-A parallel algorithm $A$ is said to {\em compute $P$ on ${\cal G}$ distributedly in time $t$ with $m$ messages}, if all the bits of the computed result from $n$ inputs distributed over ${\cal G}$ is stored at a designated processor node after the $t^{th}$ parallel step with total $m$ messages.
+In this paper, a {\em communication network} ${\cal G}$ means a collection of $n$ processor nodes each two of which are connected, capable of exchanging a message of $\max \lp b, \lg n \rp$ bits at a parallel step where $b \in \Z^+$ is given.
+We consider a computational problem $P$ whose input is a set of $n$ numeric items of $b$ bits {\em distributed over ${\cal G}$}, $i.e.$, every processor holds exactly one input item at time 0.
+A parallel algorithm $A$ is said to {\em compute $P$ on ${\cal G}$ distributedly in time $t$ with $m$ messages}, if all the bits of the computed result from the $n$ inputs are stored at a designated processor node after the $t$th parallel step with total $m$ messages.
 Messages may be exchanged asynchronously on ${\cal G}$.

-A {\em comparator network ${\cal H}$} is a directed acyclic graph consisting of {\em comparators} as nodes of positive depth, and nodes of depth $0$ each storing an input numeric item.
-Such a comparator of depth $d \ge 1$ can receive two items from nodes of depth $d-1$ sending their maximum and/or minimum to other comparators of depth $d+1$.
-It can thus {\em swap} two items, or {\em copy} by receiving a same item.
-For notational convenience, we say that the {\em width} of ${\cal H}$ is the maximum number of nodes with a same depth.
+A {\em comparator network ${\cal H}$} is a directed acyclic graph of 2-input comparators.
+For notational convenience, we say that the {\em width} of ${\cal H}$ is the maximum number of nodes of the same depth.
 In the standard terminology, a numeric item input to a comparator is called {\em wire}.
 We may call an ordered set of wires {\em array}, for which the set theoretical notation is used.